Oopiri: Plot

-Vikramaditya is a wealthy entrepreneur who owns a group of businesses.
-In Paris, a paragliding accident leaves him a quadriplegic.
-To ensure his girlfriend Nandini's happiness, Vikramaditya's friend and legal adviser, Prasad, conveys a message on his behalf that he is not interested in marrying her.
+Vikramaditya is a wealthy entrepreneur.
+A paragliding accident in Paris leaves him a quadriplegic.
+For the sake of his girlfriend Nandini's happiness, Vikramaditya breaks off contact with her, hoping that she'll find and marry someone else.

-Five years later, Vikramaditya leads a hopeless life with his secretary Keerthi, his cook Lakshmi, and a few servants.
-He and Keerthi interview candidates for a caretaker position; many seem pretentious and manipulative.
+Five years later, Vikramaditya leads a spiritless life with his secretary Keerthi, his cook Lakshmi, and a few house attendants.
+He and Keerthi interview candidates for a caretaker position- someone to help with everyday tasks like eating, getting clothed, and moving around.
+Many applicants seem obsequious and ingratiating.
 Seenu, a paroled convict, applies for the job in accordance with his lawyer's (Lingam) advice; the job would prove to the court that Seenu is leading a law-abiding life, closing his case.
 His mother, a railway clerk, disowns Seenu as she thinks that he is a bad influence on his siblings.
 He is detested by his mother and his siblings.

-Vikramaditya, finding Seenu honest and unpretentious, hires him.
-He defends his decision to Prasad, saying that Seenu is the right person for the time being since he is the only one who does not pity him.
-Initially reluctant, Seenu learns the extent of Vikramaditya's disability and assists him with all his needs.
-He is attracted to Keerthi, who rejects his advances quickly and gives him an inferiority complex.
+Vikramaditya, finding Seenu refreshingly honest and informal, hires him.
+He defends his decision to Prasad, his longtime friend and legal advisor, saying that Seenu is the right person for the time being since he is the only one who doesn't pity him.
+Though initially reluctant, Seenu learns to assists Vikramaditya with all his needs.
+He is attracted to Keerthi, but she often criticizes him for his irreverence.

 Seenu learns that Vikramaditya has a purely epistolary relationship with a woman called Priya.
 Seenu encourages him to meet her, but Vikramaditya opposes it, fearing her reaction when she discovers his disability.

-Swathi's marriage is opposed by her lover's father, Kalidasu, who ridicules their economic status.
-Vikramaditya learns about this, and coerces Kalidasu (through Prasad).
-The marriage is arranged, and Seenu earns Swathi's respect, coming to know about this, Seenu tearfully thanked Vikram.
+Seenu's younger sister, Swathi, seeks approval from her boyfriend's family for marriage, but they think Swathi's family too poor and irrespectable.
+While Seenu seeks to intervene on her behalf, Swathi scorns Seenu for landing in trouble and making their family disrespectable.
+Vikramaditya learns about Swathi's situation, and convinces Kaalidasu / Kaalidasan (through Prasad) to go through with the marriage.
+The marriage is arranged, and Seenu earns Swathi's respect.
+Coming to know about this, Seenu tearfully thanks Vikram.